Prof. Dr. Oliver Alexy

 Dr. Manuel Sojer was a research assistant and external doctoral student at the Theo Schöller Stiftungslehrstuhl from 2008 to 2010.
 The title of his dissertation was: ”Reusing Open Source Code: Value Creation and Value Appropriation Perspectives on Knowledge Reuse“.
 [Publications]

 Dr. Frank Spiegel was a research assistant at the TIM group from November 2008 to July 2012.
 His dissertation had the title "Family firms and innovation – empirical analyses on the level of regions, firms and patents".
 [Publications]

 Dr. Annika Stiegler was a research assistant and doctoral student at the chair from August 2009 to December 2011.
 The title of her dissertation was: "User-Manufacturer Integration – How User-Innovator Firms Exploit Their Innovativeness by Vertical Diversification".
 [Publications]

 Katharina Tanimura was a research assistant and doctoral student at the chair from December 2012 to March 2018.
 The title of her dissertation was: "The patent value chain: Organizational processes, strategic integration, and implications for management research".
-Her dissertation is currently under review.

 Dr. Josef Waltl

 Dr. Josef Waltl was a research assistant at the TIM group from January 2011 to December 2012.
 His dissertation had the title "IP Modularity in Software Products and Software Platform Ecosystems".
 [Publications]